 Since then, the collections have grown considerably: the museum has about thirty-four thousand pieces of gold and tumbaga (an alloy of gold and copper), and nearly thirty thousand others in ceramics, precious stones, shells, bone, corresponding to the different indigenous cultures of Colombia: Calima, Muisca, Nariño, Quimbaya, Zenú, Tairona, San Agustín, Tierradentro, Tolima….

 The four large galleries that make up the Musée de l’Or focus in particular on the way in which the ores were extracted and the different techniques used to work the metals.
-To enter the museum is to fall in admiration before countless little wonders with lines drawn with incredible precision.
+Enter the museum and admire countless little wonders with lines drawn with incredible precision.

-You will discover all sorts of objects: jewellery (necklaces, earrings, bracelets, narigueras – nose ornaments -, brooches…), everyday tools (hooks, needles, combs…). and even textiles (in the Quindio, the Quimbaya Indians also used gold for clothing).
+Dscover all sorts of objects: jewellery (necklaces, earrings, bracelets, narigueras – nose ornaments -, brooches), everyday tools (hooks, needles, combs) and even textiles (in the Quindio, the Quimbaya Indians also used gold for clothing).

-Probably the most striking place is the “Salon Doré”, where 12,000 gold objects are displayed, glittering even more beautifully thanks to subtle lighting effects, accompanied by traditional music.
+Probably the most striking place is the “Salon Doré” (the Golden Room), where 12,000 gold objects are displayed, glittering even more beautifully thanks to subtle lighting effects, accompanied by traditional music.

 Men saw in this matter, for its brilliant aspect more than for its value, the ideal means of expression of their philosophical and religious concerns.